-The Philadelphia SLA Chapter is pleased to announce a one year pilot of the Knower Fellowship in collaboration with the practicum program of Drexel University’s College of Information Science & Technology (aka iSchool).
-Special librarian professionals are invited to describe their projects in the form of job listings in the Drexel iSchool job postings database.
+The Philadelphia SLA Chapter is pleased to announce a collaboration with the practicum program of Drexel University’s College of Computing and Informatics.
+Special librarian professionals are invited to describe their projects in the form of job listings in the Drexel job postings database.
 Simply designate your project as “special library,” “pre-professional” and “volunteer” in the jobs database.
 This will allow the students who have your project approved as a practicum to be eligible for the Knower Fellowship stipend of $1,000 upon its successful completion.

 Criteria for eligibility:

 Criteria for Knower selection committee to choose fellowship winner:

 - Practicum instructor order of preference